This post may contain affiliate links. Please see our disclosure policy.

 This chili recipe can easily be transferred to the crockpot.
 Just sear the beef, then add in the shallots and garlic, stirring for 1-2 minutes until they’re cooked.
 Transfer everything to a slow cooker and place on low heat for 7-8 hours.
 I would especially wait to add the cumin here so it doesn’t develop a bitter flavor.

-Cozy Beef Recipes
+More Beef Recipes without Tomatoes

 Love this recipe?
 Please leave a 5-star 🌟🌟🌟🌟🌟 review in the recipe card!
 Don’t forget to tag me @thedizzycook on Facebook and Instagram, and follow along on Pinterest for more great recipes!